maTurjo/maTurjo/README.md

 - 👋 Hi,Turjo here
-- 👀 Full stack developer with a interest for everything
+- 👀 Full stack developer with a interest in everything
 - 🌱 Currently working with vueJs